Date: April 4, 2020

 I've known Pat Hayes for years.
-Pat lives in Ocean Shores and drives the Ocean
+Pat live in Ocean Shores and drives the Ocean

-Shores beach on his days off, photographing the raptors he sees along the way.
+Shores beach regularly, photographing the raptors he sees along the way.
+Pat's

-and Common Ravens he sees while he's out on his route.
+and Common Ravens that he sees when he's out there.

-on the beach near the Ocean City access road.
-I drove to Ocean City and
+the beach near the Ocean City access road.
+I drove to Ocean City and found the

-found the access blocked to vehicle traffic due to statewide social distancing
+access blocked to vehicle traffic due to state social distancing restrictions with

 Coastal Raptors has a permit from Washington State Parks to access coastal